How To Make Perfect Cheesecake

 This foolproof recipe is perfect for beginners.
 It results in a rich, tangy, perfectly smooth cheesecake every single time.

-Cheesecake should never be a source for anything except pure bliss.
+Cheesecake should never be a source of anything except pure bliss.
 Not distress.
 Not frustration.
 Certainly never tears.
 Just dreamy, decadent, nonstop bliss.

 So let’s break down this whole process into easy pieces.
 Let’s talk about ingredients, water baths, dealing with surface cracks — the whole shebang.
 Here’s a step-by-step recipe that will help you make a creamy, no-fail cheesecake that is everything you ever dreamed it could be.

 3 Tips for Perfect Cheesecake

 - Use a water bath.
 Baking the cheesecake in a water bath makes it extra creamy.

 - Don’t overbake.
 You’ll know it’s ready when the outer ring is slightly puffed, but the inner circle jiggles like barely set Jell-o.